Hanley Denning wanted to speak her students’ language.

 That visit to the Guatemala City garbage dump changed Hanley’s life, and, in turn, the lives of thousands in Guatemala and around the world.

-Since graduating from Bowdoin College in 1992, Hanley worked tirelessly on behalf of at-risk children.
+After she graduated from Bowdoin College in 1992, Hanley worked tirelessly on behalf of at-risk children.
 The hard reality of life in the Guatemala City garbage dump was unlike anything she had ever experienced.
 She felt a calling to do something.

 That same week she sold her computer.
 She sold her car.
 She emptied out her savings account.
 And she opened the doors of Safe Passage (Camino Seguro) in December 1999.